marshal-ma/load-balancer/README.md

       - to get a provider from the load balancer
       - two methods are supported, random selection and round robin
       - excluded providers will not be returned
+      - providers failing heartbeat check will not be returned
       - providers reaching its maximum capacity will not be returned
+      - if total cluster capacity is reached, no provider will be returned
       - random selection assignment: http://localhost:3000/load_balancer/get/random
       - round robin assignment: http://localhost:3000/load_balancer/get/round_robin
   - include/:provider_id